 Article 46(1) of EMIR sets out the purpose of haircuts by making reference to the 'potential' for the value of the assets posted as collateral to decline.
 In order to adequately apply haircut requirements set-out in Article 46(1), a CCP needs to have procedures enabling the record of the pre-haircut value of financial instruments actually posted to the CCP by clearing members for their own account or the account of their clients.
-This is consistent with recording requirements set out in Article 14(3) of Commission Delegated Regulation No 2013/1536.
+This is consistent with recording requirements set out in Article 14(3) of Commission Delegated Regulation No 2013/153.
 This concept is therefore not compatible with a situation where the CCP would have procedures providing for just the record of this post-haircut value and where it would routinely impose such a decline in full in respect of every financial instrument that is posted to the CCP at the expense of clients.

-6 &#x27;A CCP shall make, and keep updated, a record of the amounts of margins, default fund contributions and other financial resources referred to in Article 43 of Regulation (EU) No 648/2012, called by the CCP and the corresponding amount actually posted by the clearing member at the end of day and changes to that amount that may occur intraday, with respect to each single clearing member
+&lt;sup>7 'A CCP shall make, and keep updated, a record of the amounts of margins, default fund contributions and other financial resources referred to in Article 43 of Regulation (EU) No 648/2012, called by the CCP and the corresponding amount actually posted by the clearing member at the end of day and changes to that amount that may occur intraday, with respect to each single clearing member and client account if known to the CCP'.